isc-projects/kea/doc/guide/classify.rst

 designate certain servers to process DHCP packets as a result of load balancing.
 The class name is constructed by prepending the "HA_" prefix to the name of the server which should process the DHCP packet.
-This server will use an appropriate pool or subnet to allocate IP addresses (and/or prefixes), based on the assigned client classes.
-The details can be found in `??? <#high-availability-library>`__.
+This server uses an appropriate pool or subnet to allocate IP addresses (and/or prefixes), based on the assigned client classes.
+The details can be found in :ref:`high-availability-library`.

-Other examples are: the ALL class, which all incoming packets belong to, and the KNOWN class, assigned when host reservations exist for a particular client.
+Other examples are the ALL class, which all incoming packets belong to, and the KNOWN class, assigned when host reservations exist for a particular client.
 By convention, builtin classes' names begin with all capital letters.

-Currently recognized builtin class names are ALL, KNOWN and UNKNOWN, and prefixes VENDOR_CLASS_, HA_, AFTER_, and EXTERNAL_.
+Currently recognized builtin class names are ALL, KNOWN and UNKNOWN, and the prefixes VENDOR_CLASS_, HA_, AFTER_, and EXTERNAL_.
 Although the AFTER\_ prefix is a provision for an as-yet-unwritten hook, the EXTERNAL\_ prefix can be freely used; builtin classes are implicitly defined so